 No

-Current Public Comment Period
+Public Comment Period - Ended January 5, 2026

 Pursuant to 42 C.F.R. §441.304(f), the Nebraska Department of Health and Human Services (DHHS) is required to give public notice related to the state's plan to renew the 1915(c) Medicaid Home and Community Based Services (HCBS) Aged and Adult and Children with Disabilities (NE.0187) waiver and amend the Traumatic Brain Injury Waiver (NE.40199).
-The 30-day public comment period is from December 5, 2025, through January 5, 2026.
+The 30-day public comment period was from December 5, 2025, through January 5, 2026.

 Upon approval by the Centers for Medicare and Medicaid Services (CMS), these waiver amendments would go into effect July 1, 2026.